GenderDysphoria/GenderDysphoria.fyi/public/gdb/impostor-syndrome.md

 ### Patriarchal Oppression

-A common source for invalidation for AFABs is the conflation of gender with the systemic oppression of women, particularly among non-medically transitioning non-binary people.
+A common source of invalidation for AFABs is the conflation of gender with the systemic oppression of women, particularly among non-medically transitioning non-binary people.
 The message of "oh you just don't want to be a woman because of how women are treated" is far too often heard, and it can deeply infest your subconscious to the point of self doubt.
 Yes, being seen as a woman can really suck, but that has absolutely nothing to do with one's gender.

 Radical Feminism's messaging of abandoning female gender roles can also conflate ones own feelings.
 "Am I actually non-binary, or am I just a feminist?"
 "Am I actually a man, or am I just a very butch lesbian?"
 These kinds of doubts sneak in and fester like weeds.